-You probably know the Esplanade like the palm of your hand and you’ve ridden the T into Harvard Square countless of times.
-But we all need a little reminder of the endless list of amazing we can do in beautiful Boston every now and then.
+You probably know the Esplanade like the palm of your hand and you’ve ridden the T into Harvard Square countless times.
+But we all need a little reminder of the endless list of amazing things we can do in beautiful Boston every now and then.
 Check them out!

 2. Spend the first day of sun after a long, blizzardy winter lounging around in the Boston Common.

 3. Go for a lovely stroll down Commonwealth Avenue.

 4. Ride the Green line to Kenmore Square to go watch a Red Sox Game at Fenway Park.

 5. Cheer for the Patriots at Gillette Stadium.